Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 Do you earn XP on SkyTeam partners?

-Yes.
-All SkyTeam flights earn XP when your Flying Blue number is linked.
-The same XP table applies.
-This makes airlines like Kenya Airways, Korean Air, Vietnam Airlines interesting for XP.
+Mostly, yes.
+Most SkyTeam flights earn XP on the same XP table when your Flying Blue number is linked, but not all: Malaysia Airlines earns XP only on codeshares operated by AF/KL, and ex-SkyTeam partner China Southern has been fully suspended since 1 January 2026.
+Delta, Kenya Airways, Korean Air and Vietnam Airlines all earn XP.
 Transavia has also earned XP since mid-2024 (2-8 XP depending on fare).
 See the full SkyTeam overview.

-What is a good mileage run route from Amsterdam?
+What is a good Flying Blue mileage run route?

 The best routes are European Business Class round trips via a hub (CDG), optionally with the Antwerp hack.
-A route like ZWE-AMS-CDG-TUN round trip in Business earns 90 XP for around EUR 700 (EUR 8/XP).
+A ZWE-AMS-CDG-TUN round trip in Business earns 90 XP for around EUR 700 (EUR 8/XP).
 For intercontinental, AMS-CDG-NBO (Nairobi) is a favorite: 90 XP for around EUR 1,000.
+From the US, full-fare transatlantic Business missed that bar by a wide margin on our July 2026 checks (roughly $61-90 per XP from JFK): treat US-origin runs as add-ons to trips you already take.
 See the full route overview.

 Sources and transparency